devstratum/divchart/README.md

 * Type: boolean
 * Default: false
-* Separating the output of graph rows, true or false
+* Separating the output of chart rows, true or false

 **labels**